Initial D: Live-action film

 A live-action film based on Initial D was released on June 23, 2005, in Asia.
-The movie was jointly produced by Japan's Avex Inc. and Hong Kong's Media Asia Group.
+The film was jointly produced by Japan's Avex Inc. and Hong Kong's Media Asia Group.
 It was directed by Andrew Lau and Alan Mak, whose credits include the 2002 Hong Kong blockbuster Infernal Affairs.
 The adaptation featured Taiwanese singer Jay Chou as Takumi Fujiwara and Hong Kong stars Edison Chen as Ryosuke Takahashi and Shawn Yue as Takeshi Nakazato.
-Despite many changes to the original story, the movie was met with critical acclaim and was nominated for multiple awards, including Best Picture, at the Hong Kong Film Awards and Golden Horse Awards, winning many of them.
+Despite many changes to the original plot, the film was met with generally positive reviews and was nominated for multiple awards, including Best Picture, at the Hong Kong Film Awards and Golden Horse Awards, winning many of them.